By Anne Tyler

 Families.
 They expand, and evolve but not always in good ways.

 The Rest of It:

-Source: Sent to me by the publisher.
+Source: Review copy provided by the publisher.

 Disclosure: This post contains Indiebound affiliate links.